Map showing where the main ethnic groups who live in China. Click on an area on the map for a description of the people.

 The Mongol (Yuan) Empire spread over not only China but as far as Egypt and with the Mongol empire many people came to settle in China and inter-married.
 The long open land border to the north of China has led to incursions over the centuries and a cause of national insecurity.
 The Great Wall is testament to this threat.
 Many Mongolian follow Tibetan Buddhism, some follow Shamanism and others Islam.

-The high altitude of the Himalayas and the Tibetan plateau has helped to insulate the Tibetan people from outside influence.
+The high altitude of the Himalayas and the Tibetan plateau has helped to insulate the Tibetan people from outside influences.
 One of the key misconceptions is that all Tibetans live in the province of Tibet.
 The actual distribution covers Qinghai, Sichuan, Yunnan and Gansu provinces as well as the neighboring countries of Nepal, Bhutan and northern India.
-This reflects the large Tibetan empire that peaked in the Tang dynasty.
-Their importance can be underlined by the fact that the province of Tibet covers about a fifth of China by land area.
-For more on the Tibetan people please see our Tibet Province section .
+This reflects the large Tibetan empire that peaked in size during the Tang dynasty.
+The importance of Tibet can be demonstrated by the fact that the province of Tibet covers about a fifth of China by land area.
+For more on the Tibetan people please see our Tibet Province section.

 The Buyei or (Bouyei), often considered part of the Zhuang minority grouping, live in mountainous parts of Guizhou; Yunnan and Sichuan.
 The Buyei culture in Guizhou goes back 2,000 years.
 With the imposition of Han Chinese control in Qing times unrest grew.
 They took part in the Nanlong Rebellion ➚ of 1797 after which many moved to Vietnam.